 (b) the mandatory condition referred to in regulation 13(2)(a) as it was before the commencement day.

-[Regulation 62 inserted in Gazette 10 Mar 2015 p.
+[Regulation 62 inserted: Gazette 10 Mar 2015 p.
 835.]

 63. Applications before commencement day

 (1) An application for registration, renewal of registration or variation of registration made, but not decided, before the commencement day is, on and after the commencement day, to be decided —